Southern Food and Beverage Museum: In Praise of Louisiana Cuisine

 The location also contains a museum within a museum.
 One of the galleries serves as the official Museum of the American Cocktail.
-This is fitting, Williams says, because New Orleans has perhaps the most vigorous cocktail cultures in the United States, and by some accounts invented the cocktail.
+This is fitting, says museum director Liz Williams, because New Orleans has perhaps the most vigorous cocktail culture in the United States, and by some accounts even invented the cocktail.
 The absinthe gallery, a significant piece of New Orleans' drinking history, showcases the drink’s wild history with detailed documentation, posters, artifacts from artists, writers and poets inspired by their encounters of the “green fairy,” delicate glassware and beautiful absinthe fountains.

 At the Southern Food & Beverage Museum, you’ll learn the story of the po-boy, crawfish, beignets, gumbo and the famous Sazerac cocktail.
 So when you sit down to eat and drink, you know what you’re eating and why it exists.
 “For the visitors from out-of-state, we should be an early stop,” Williams says, “so that they can really appreciate the food in this city and the state.”
 The museum even offers cooking classes and demonstrations so visitors can learn and interact even more.